DraconicDragon/ComfyUI-RyuuNoodles/README.md

 Yeeeeeee.

+Note: does not respect weighting yet.
+Its in the todo at the bottom

 No CLIP input required.
 With this repo/custom nodes you'll have the ability to add a token counter with variable tokenizers to any node/widget you desire (preferably a multiline text widget but you do you lol).
 This is done by going to the "RyuuNoodles 🐲" settings page and adding the internal node name and the widget name of that node you want the counter to be on top of.